 There are times when they will not want to sleep.
 They will want to stay up to frustrate you and to stop you from getting things done.

 Being tired, they will be even more demanding and naughty.
 My Son lets us know when he is tired.
 It happens most days, between 16:00 and 17:00.
-He gets more agitated, demanding, and listens less than he usually does (Base rate is around 20%).
+He gets more agitated, demanding, and listens less than he usually does (The base rate is around 20%).

 Unless he is ill, we will not let him sleep early.
 It sets us for an almighty battle when it is bedtime.
 Seriously, if the kid closes his eyes, even for a minute, you can add 2 hours onto his usual bedtime!